 And, during the restart process, windows will automatically install both drivers.
 And, stay connected with the AC Adapter.

-1. To update the driver, open device manager, and expand the batteries section.
+1. To update the driver, open the device manager, and expand the batteries section.

 2. Now, right-click on the battery driver and choose the “Update driver” option.